 What if my partner died more than 21 months ago?

 In circumstances where your husband, wife or civil partner’s cause of death was confirmed more than 21 months after death, you may still be able to claim Bereavement Support Payment.
 If this applies to you, you should call the Bereavement Service helpline on 0800 731 0469.

-If your husband, wife, or civil partner died prior to 6 April 2017 and the cause of death has only just been confirmed, you may be able to claim Widowed Parent’s Support Allowance instead.
+You may also be able to claim Widowed Parent’s Support Allowance if your husband, wife, or civil partner died prior to 6 April 2017 and the cause of death has only just been confirmed.

 To make a claim for Widowed Parent’s Support Allowance, you must be:

 - Under State Pension age